After Norway election, Labor leader poised to become new PM - NewsBreak

 After Norway election, Labor leader poised to become new PM

-COPENHAGEN, Denmark — (AP) — The leader of Norway’s Labor Party will start talks Tuesday in an attempt to build a coalition after the center-left bloc beat the incumbent Conservatives and won Norway's general election.
+The leader of Norway’s Labor Party is to start talks Tuesday in an attempt to build a coalition after the center-left bloc beat the incumbent Conservatives and won Norway s general elections.

 With all votes now counted, the Labor Party and its two left-leaning allies — the Socialist Left and the euroskeptic Center Party — grabbed 100 seats in the 169-seat Stortinget assembly while the current government would get 68.
 The last seat is going to a northern Norway health-focused protest party, Pasientfokus.

-The outgoing assembly was 88-81 in favor of the center-right led by Prime Minister Erna Solberg, who was ousted after two four-year terms in the job.
-Her party also suffered a huge loss of nine seats.
+The outgoing assembly was 88-81 in favor of the center-right led by Prime Minister Erna Solberg who was ousted after two four-year terms in the job.
+Her party also suffered a huge loss — nine seats.

 Monday’s result means that currently all five Nordic countries now have left-leaning governments.

-On the other hand, Norwegians are among the most climate-conscious consumers in the world, with most new car purchases now being electric.

-Most of Norway’s oil and gas still comes from mature areas in the North Sea, but most of the country’s untapped reserves are in the Barents Sea, above the Arctic Circle.
-That is a red line for environmentalists, who could play a crucial role in securing a majority government.

-Any post-election horse trading is likely to be fraught for the Labor Party — Norway's largest party — and Gahr Stoere.
+Any post-election horse trading is likely to be fraught for the Labor Party and Gahr Stoere.
 The Socialist Left won’t offer its support lightly and the Center Party is also demanding a more aggressive approach toward shifting to renewable energy.

-Labor has promised an industrial policy that will funnel support to new green industries, like wind power, “blue hydrogen” that uses natural gas to produce an alternative fuel, and carbon capture and storage, which seeks to bury carbon dioxide under the ocean.

-He also served as foreign minister from 2005-2013 under then-Prime Minister Jens Stoltenberg.
-He took over the reins of the party when Stoltenberg became NATO secretary general.
+Gahr Stoere also served as foreign minister from 2005-2013 under then-Prime Minister Jens Stoltenberg He took over the reins of the party when Stoltenberg became NATO secretary general.

 Nearly 3.9 million Norwegians were eligible and more than 1.6 million of them voted in advance, according to Norway’s election commission.
 Turnout was 76.5%, down from more than 78% last time.